Auctoritas: Political meaning in ancient Rome

 Politically, the Roman Senate's authority (auctoritas patrum) was connected to auctoritas—not to be confused with potestas or imperium, which were held by the magistrates or the people.
 In this context, auctoritas could be defined as the juridical power to authorize some other act.

 The 19th-century classicist Theodor Mommsen describes the "force" of auctoritas as "more than advice and less than command, an advice which one may not ignore."
 Cicero says of power and authority, "Cum potestas in populo auctoritas in senatu sit." ("While power resides in the people, authority rests with the Senate.")

 In the private domain, those under tutelage (guardianship), such as women and minors, were similarly obliged to seek the sanction of their tutors ("protectors") for certain actions.
 Thus, auctoritas characterizes the auctor: The pater familias authorizes—that is, validates and legitimates—his son's wedding in prostate.
 In this way, auctoritas might function as a kind of "passive counsel", much as, for example, a scholarly authority.

 In traditional imperial Rome, exceptions could be made to override legal concepts and rules of law under specific military and political situations.
 This authority allowed the imperial power to safeguard the state and its citizens.
 In cases where it was necessary to protect the state, a dictator could be appointed by the senate to temporarily override the fundamental laws and rules of the Roman Constitution.

 Auctoritas principis

 After the fall of the Republic, during the days of the Roman Empire, the Emperor had the title of princeps ("first citizen" of Rome) and held the auctoritas principis—the supreme moral authority—in conjunction with the imperium and potestas—the military, judicial, and administrative powers.
 That is to say, there is a non-committal to a separation of powers, some civil rights, constitutionalism, codified constitutional state and legalist concept of law.

 Middle Ages

 The notion of auctoritas was often invoked by the papacy during the Middle Ages, in order to secure the temporal power of the Pope.
 Innocent III most famously invoked auctoritas in order to depose kings and emperors and to try to establish a papal theocracy.

+Early modernity

+In his Leviathan, Thomas Hobbes coined the expression: "Auctoritas, not veritas, fecit legem." ("Authority, not truth, makes laws.")
+This dictum would later become a favorite of the German jurist Carl Schmitt in his decisionistic defense of the Nazi government.